soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

 *The trend of the number of attendees in the weekly call of the CFP workgroup.*

-75+ volunteers signed up to be a reviewer.
+75+ volunteers signed up to be reviewers.
 Twenty-five joined on the first call, and by the end of five months, there were around six left.
-With less Reviewer: Proposal ratio, later on, we moved to generalists rather than experts to review the proposals.
+With a lower Reviewer: Proposal ratio, later on, we moved to generalists rather than experts to review the proposals.

 One positive aspect of volunteer-led initiatives is that the individuals who remain committed until the end are usually highly motivated.
 They can often surpass expectations by ten to one hundred times.
 If their opinions are respected and granted autonomy, they will likely exceed expectations even further.